wmiellet/wmiellet.github.io/README.md

 - reference to Marshall paper.
 - 'BN' rule.
 - example data.
-- options to assess ICC[3,1] (as quantitive agreement index), Cohen's kappa coefficients (as binary classification index).
+- <del>options to assess ICC[3,1] (as quantitive agreement index), Cohen's kappa coefficients (as binary classification index).</del>
-- options to compare correlation plot to X/Y plot.
+- <del>options to compare correlation plot to X/Y plot.</del>
-- options to transform BA plot to non-parametric LoAs or MAD-based LoAs.
+- <del>options to transform BA plot to non-parametric LoAs or MAD-based LoAs.</del>
-- options to enable 95% CI intervals of bias (mean/median difference) and LoAs.
+- <del>options to enable 95% CI intervals of bias (mean/median difference) and LoAs.</del>
-- options to enable predefined acceptable limits and adjust values.
+- <del>options to enable predefined acceptable limits and adjust values.</del>
-- data upload option for users to explore graphical tools with their own lab data.
+- <del>data upload option for users to explore graphical tools with their own lab data.</del>
 - section on Cq tresholds upon discovery of multi-modal Cq distribution.
 - section on linkage analysis with digital PCR.
 - link to online laboratory protocol (to be published).